 Defending Battery on a Police Officer Charges

 Just because you have been accused of hitting a police officer does not mean that you will be convicted of a crime.
 You have the right to defend yourself, and the Los Angeles criminal defense team at the Rodriguez Law Group can help.
-When you contact our office we will thoroughly investigate your alleged crime and determine which defense(s) may be applicable to your case.
+When you contact our downtown LA office, we will thoroughly investigate your alleged crime and determine which defense(s) may be applicable to your case.
 Arguing a defense persuasively will make it difficult for the state to build a strong case against you.
 As a result, prosecutors will be more inclined to offer a plea deal or, in some cases, they may be forced to drop the charges against you altogether.

 Lack of Knowledge: You cannot be convicted of battery on a police officer (or other protected person) if you did not know, and could not have reasonably known, that the victim was an officer of the law.